+¿How to mine Ethereum on windows?
 Ethereum mining is a task that requires many resources, a lot of time and processing power.
-Miners receive rewards in exchange for providing solutions to complex mathematical problems using blockchain technology, just like with Bitcoin mining.
+Ethereum miners receive rewards in exchange for providing solutions to complex mathematical problems using blockchain technology, just like with Bitcoin mining.

 Ethereum is the first “global computer”.
 It is a decentralized network that can be used by anyone and is capable of running applications without the possibility of downtime, censorship or fraud.
 But have you ever wondered how you can mine Ethereum on a conventional PC?
 If what you want is to start mining this cryptocurrency right now, here we explain how.

 In this tutorial we will explain how to mine Ethereum on a Windows PC.
 We have chosen the Claymore DualMiner mining client and the Nanopool mining pool.

 Claymore DualMiner is the default client of most Ethereum mining enthusiasts.
 It allows you to mine Ether along with another cryptocurrency such as Decred / Siacoin / Lbry / Pascal simultaneously, thereby maximizing the parallel processing power of the GPU.

 Nanopool is one of the most popular mining pools of the moment to mine Ethereum, Ethereum Classic, Zcash and Monero.
 Through its official site https://nanopool.org/ we can easily install and configure the Claymore Dual Miner mining client, as we will see below.

 Some of the advantages of this mining pool are the following:

 - Regular payments